digitalrebar/digitalrebar/doc/deployment-guide/Install-CentOS-RHEL-6.6-AdminNode.md

 To install OpenCrowbar, the following things need to be done:
    * Turn off firewalls
    * Turn off or set SELinux to permissive
-   * Add the OpenCrowbar repo
+   * Add the OpenCrowbar and OpenCrowbar Ruby repo
-   * Download the default installation OS
+   * Download the default installation OS [Optional]

+The crowbar-install.sh script supports three flags given (or not in this order):
+   * --develop - Use RPMs built from the develop tree.
+   * --without-hardware - Don't install the hardware RPM
+   * --download-os - This will download the Centos-7.0.1406 ISO for installation of nodes.
+By default, this is not done.

-All of these things are done with the crowbar-install.sh script.
-After logging in as root, run the following command:
+After logging in as root, run the following command (as an example) to install hardware support off of the latest master build:

 ```
 wget --no-check-certificate -O -